TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-virtualmachineplannedm-scaleset.md

 **I don't see any indication of planned maintenance in the portal, PowerShell, or CLI.**<br>

-Information related to planned maintenance is provided only during a planned maintenance wave.
-For Azure Virtual Machine Scale Sets (VMSS), the planned maintenance performs updates to improve the host infrastructure for the VMs.
-You are notified only if one or more of the VMs in a VMSS requires a reboot.<br>
+Information about planned maintenance is provided only during a planned maintenance wave.
+For Azure Virtual Machine Scale Sets (VMSS), the planned maintenance performs updates that improves the host infrastructure for the VMs.
+You are notified only if one or more instances of the VMs in your scale set requires a reboot.<br>

-Maintenance is performed primarily on the hosting environment, and affects the individual VMs only when upgrading and decommissioning hardware.<br>
+Maintenance is performed primarily on the hosting environment.
+The maintenance affects the individual VM instances only when upgrading and decommissioning hardware.<br>

 If you haven't received any notifications, it could be that the maintenance wave has completed or is scheduled for a later time.<br>